• Email

 Ingredients

-• 1 14oz can artichoke quarters in water, drained and coarsely chopped
+• 1 14 oz can artichoke quarters in water, drained and coarsely chopped

-• ½ cup green olives (such as manzanilla, Spanish queen, or castelvetrano), coarsely chopped
+• ½ cup green olives, such as manzanilla, Spanish queen, or castelvetrano, coarsely chopped

-• ¼ cup grated parmesan
+• ¼ cup freshly grated parmesan cheese

 • ¼ cup packed fresh basil, chopped, plus more for garnish